Abelink23/pyIACOB/README.md

 - models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, PADOVA, GENEVA).

-- IACOBBroad.py contains functions which helps the user to generate output and input tables for IACOB-Broad program.
+- IACOBroad.py contains functions which helps the user to generate output and input tables for IACOB-Broad program.

 - maui.py contains functions which helps the user to generate output and input tables for MAUI, with some additional features regarding the analysis of the results.

+- binarity.py contains functions review multi-epoch spectra and perform a preliminary analysis of the binary nature of the target.

-- tools.py contains utility functions which could also be interested.
+- tools.py contains utility functions which could also be interested while using spectroscopic data.

 # Sending corrections / comments: